 - Nursing for medication management, pain, self-management education needs

-- Medical social worker for depression counseling or family conflict resolution
+- A medical social worker for depression counseling or family conflict resolution

 - Home health aides or other ancillary staff ordered to support care practice

-From the findings of your internal LUPA review process, analyze your results and identify whether the LUPA could have been avoided.
-Investigate trends in avoidable versus unavoidable LUPA cases.
-Start developing processes to correct avoidable LUPAs and begin educating your staff on these best practices for care.
+From the findings of your internal LUPA review process, first, analyze your results and identify whether the LUPA could have been avoided.
+Second, investigate trends in avoidable versus unavoidable LUPA cases.
+Finally, start developing processes to correct avoidable LUPAs and begin educating your staff on these best practices for care.

 STEP TWO: Know the Impact of 30-day Periods of Care

-It’s imperative to begin thinking about the management of PDGM 30-day periods of care.
+It’s imperative to begin thinking about the management of PDGM visit utilization in 30-day periods of care.
 For example, for LUPA visits of two or less in a second 30-day period, determine if this low visit count is impacting clinical outcomes.
 Then consider how moving those one or two visits into the first 30-day period would impact the patient’s outcomes.
-It’s possible that the first 30-day care plan with the additional visits might produce better outcomes and the second 30-day period may not be needed and not transform into a LUPA.
+Certainly, it is possible that the first 30-day care plan with additional visits might produce better outcomes.
+In this case, the second 30-day period may not be needed and will not transform into a LUPA.

 One way to analyze your risk for LUPAs within the second 30-day period would be to look at your organization’s 2017 data.
+First, compare previous data with what it may look like in the new payment model with the use of a LUPA threshold calculator.
 This will give insight into which 30-day periods and what types of episodes would fall into LUPA categories in a PDGM environment.
-This type of impact analysis can help agencies understand what their strengths and weaknesses are moving forward.
-Sometimes a LUPA is inevitable, so it is important to consider the big picture as you think about your 2020 case-mix strategy.
+Moreover, this type of impact analysis can help agencies understand what their strengths and weaknesses are moving forward.
+Sometimes a LUPA is inevitable.
+So, it is important to consider the big picture as you think about your 2020 case-mix strategy.

 Under PDGM, with a 30-day period to assess and treat a patient efficiently, we should front-load these patients with three visits in the first seven days of care.
-Organizations should utilize the comprehensive SOC assessment to determine the need for additional disciplines and obtain orders quickly to support the patient’s needs.
-If remote patient monitoring is available this will also be a vital tool to help manage the 30-day period.
+Similarly, organizations should utilize a comprehensive SOC assessment to determine the need for additional disciplines and obtain orders quickly to support the patient’s needs.
+If remote patient monitoring is available, this will also be a vital tool to help manage the 30-day period.